Hircinus/pixel/docs/Usage.md

 # Usage

 This document will guide you as to how to use the Pixel framework in your website.
 The classes and functions described here are all of the *current* ones that are considered stable.
-For experimental features, [consult the appropriate folder](https://github.com/Hircinus/pixel/exp-src/).
+For experimental features, [consult the appropriate folder](https://github.com/Hircinus/pixel/tree/master/exp-src).

-## Classes
+## CSS

 ### Grid